 Consider a Serum or Moisturizer Designed With Your Skin Barrier in Mind

 You can still use your acids and/or retinol, but balance these ingredients with products that are designed to support the skin barrier.
 You can either layer these ingredients with your actives or use them on days that you skip your actives.
 Ingredients to look for include ceramides, hyaluronic acid, glycerin, and petrolatum.
 Most of my acne patients with sensitive skin also use a prescription-strength sulfur cleanser to soothe the skin.
-Vichy’s mineral89 hyaluronic acid serum can help lock in moisture and counteract the irritating effects of acne treatments.
+Vichy’s mineral89 hyaluronic acid serum may help lock in moisture and counteract the irritating effects of acne treatments.
 I’ve also become a big fan of Glow Recipe’s avocado serum since its release.

 Look for a Multifaceted Moisturizer